Voltage-driven dynamics of $\varphi_0$-S/F/S Josephson junctions chains: Model and method

 The voltage-driven dynamics of the system can be calculated on the basis of two coupled equations.
 The dynamics of magnetic moments $\bm m_i$ is described by the Landau-Lifshitz-Gilbert (LLG) equation:

 where $\gamma$ is the gyromagnetic ratio, $\bm H_{M}^i $ is the local effective field in the ferromagnet induced by the easy-axis magnetic anisotropy.
-For simplicity all the JJs are assumed to be the same, that is $\bm H_{M}^i \equiv (K/M) \bm e_z$, where $K$ is the anisotropy constant, $M$ is a magnetization of a magnet and $V_F$ is its volume, thus $E_M^0 = KV_F/2$ is the anisotropy energy of the magnet.
+For simplicity all the JJs are assumed to be the same, that is $\bm H_{M}^i \equiv (K/M) m_{zi} \bm e_z$, where $K$ is the anisotropy constant, $M$ is the magnetization of a magnet and $V_F$ is its volume, thus $E_M^0 = KV_F/2$ is the anisotropy energy of the magnet.
 Contributions to $\bm H_M^i$ resulting from the dipole-dipole interactions with other magnets in the chain can be safely disregarded because the phase-mediated interaction between the magnets is very long-range and does not decay even at submillimeter scales \cite{Bobkov2022}.
 For typical parameters of the JJs with 3D topological insulator/ferromagnetic insulator interlayers \cite{Veldhorst2012,Xiao2010} at such distances between the magnets the energy of the dipole-dipole interaction should be several orders of magnitude smaller than the Josephson energy, which accounts for the phase-mediated interaction. $\alpha_i = \alpha$ is the Gilbert damping constant, $r_i = r$ and $I_{c,i} = I_c$.
 Relatively weak inhomogeneity of JJs parameters does not lead to qualitative changes in the results, see Appendix \ref{variations}.
 The last term in Eq.~(\ref{LLG}) describes the spin-orbit torque, exerted on the magnet by the electric current $I (t)$ \cite{Yokoyama2011,Miron2010,Bobkova2018,Bobkova2020,Bobkov2022}.

 The total current flowing through each of the JJs can be calculated in the framework of the RSJ-model and consists of the supercurrent and the normal quasiparticle current contributions.
-In the presence of magnetization dynamics the both contributions depend on the magnetization $\bm m_i$ via the anomalous phase shift \cite{Rabinovich2019}:
+In the case of a $\varphi_0$-JJ the voltage drop across the $i$-th junction $V_i$ is related to the time derivative of the phase difference at this JJ as $d(\varphi_i)/dt = 2eV_i/\hbar$.
+However, in this case the equivalent circuit scheme of the junction contains not only an ideal JJ with zero resistance and a normal resistance of the JJs connected parallel, but also a "battery" producing the electomotive force from the emergent electric field $\propto \dot \varphi_0$ \cite{Rabinovich2019}.
+For this reason the normal quasiparticle current contribution, which is determined by the voltage drop at the normal resistance of the JJ, is related to the gauge invariant phase difference $\varphi_i - \varphi_{0,i}$ \cite{Rabinovich2019}: